-The higher the jump down, the greater the impact force.
+As would be expected, the higher the jump down, the greater the impact force.
 Industry research has found that jumping from the bottom step of a truck results in a compression force of 1 to 1.5 times body weight; from floor level, 5 to 6 times body weight; and from seat level, 7 or more times body weight.

-The impact force increases if the landing area contains a hard surface rather than a soft one, which helps dissipate the impact force.
+The impact force increases if the landing area contains a hard surface rather than a soft one which helps dissipate the impact force.